If you want to be among the first to try the new Raleigh Wahlburgers, run, don't walk to Fayetteville Street.

-Apparently, it is.
+It is.
 Wahlburgers first announced downtown Raleigh had caught its eye in September 2016, with plans to open by early 2017.
 Renovating the former Oxford gastropub space at 319 Fayetteville St. turned into a rebuild, and that deadline evaporated.
 Construction was off and on, with most of it taking place over the last six months.
-But the Raleigh Wahlburgers is ready to tear the brown paper from its windows and open to the public, said Drew Doss, regional director of operations for the Carolina Burger Company, which owns the franchise rights to Wahlburgers in the Southeast.
+But the Raleigh Wahlburgers is finally here.

-Well, Doss declined to put a hard and fast opening date on the restaurant, but he said it could be any day now.
-The final inspections are underway, the dining room and kitchen are complete, and some staff members have been training at the Myrtle Beach, S.C., location.
-Doss said the restaurant expects to begin with a soft opening by starting service unannounced one day.
-So wander by soon and you may just be one of the first people to try the place.
+Last month, the dining room and kitchen were complete, and some staff members trained at the Myrtle Beach, S.C., location.
+Doss said last month the restaurant expects to begin with a soft opening by starting service unannounced one day.
+That day appears to have arrived.

 What about the Wahlbergs?
-Are Mark, Donnie or Paul going to christen their Raleigh burger joint?
+Are Mark, Donnie or Paul going to visit the Raleigh burger joint?

 In other words, Doss said, there’s no guarantee and nothing in the works.
 The most famous Wahlbergs have not yet visited the sister location in Myrtle Beach, S.C., which opened a year and a half ago, but brother Bob and nephew Brandon stopped by over the summer.

 “You never know, that’s always the answer,” Doss said.